AliceO2Group/Configuration/README.md

 * `configuration-get` for getting values
 * `configuration-copy` for copying values
 For usage, refer to their respective `--help` options.

-Because they depend on Common, and Common is not yet in alibuild, the compilation of these utilities is disabled by default.
-To enable them, add `-DBUILD_UTILITIES=TRUE` to the cmake parameters.

 # Installation